-As an RIA, you know that the most sophisticated clients often require the most tailored solutions.
+As a financial advisor, you know that the most sophisticated clients often require the most tailored solutions.
 But while charitable remainder trusts (CRTs), charitable lead trusts (CLTs), and private foundations all have their place, donor-advised funds (DAFs) are still the go-to tool for most clients.